-After almost four decades in the industry, Byford has become a byword for quality transport equipment and savvy engineering.
+After over four decades in the industry, Byford has become a byword for quality transport equipment and savvy engineering.
 Now the long-standing brand is taking the next step to forming a national powerhouse by bolstering the sales and management team.

 “We’ve always been renowned for engineering excellence in the tanker segment, but we believe there is a lot of untapped potential for us on a national level,” says Gary Byford, Managing Director of the Moama-based business, who recently managed to attract some top talent to join the Byford team.